-The University of Miami Health System urologists are experts in treating both benign and malignant tumors of the bladder.
+The urologists at the Desai Sethi Urology Institute are experts in treating both benign and malignant tumors of the bladder.

 Why Choose UHealth?

 Leading experts in urology care.
-Our team of recognized surgeons, researchers, technologists, and nurses has expertise in every subspecialty of urologic care, including urologic oncology and urologic reconstruction.
+At the Desai Sethi Urology Institute, our team of recognized surgeons, researchers, technologists, and nurses has expertise in every subspecialty of urologic care, including urologic oncology and urologic reconstruction.
 You receive treatment from an experienced team that can give you the latest therapies.

 Leaders in robotic surgery treatment.
 We have some of the world’s most experienced robotic surgeons for urologic procedures.
 In fact, doctors come from all over the world to learn at our Urology Robotic Program — the #1 ranked program in South Florida.
 The University of Miami Health System was the first academic medical center in the world to get the da Vinci Xi robotic surgery system and has completed more than 5,000 robotic surgeries — procedures that offer less pain and scarring and a faster recovery.

 A top-ranked program for kidney and bladder cancer treatment.
 We offer advanced care for urologic cancers and are ranked among the top five kidney and bladder cancer programs in the country.
 Our urologists are dedicated to identifying cancer early so we can provide more effective treatment.
 We were the first — and only — medical center in South Florida to use enhanced Blue Light Cystoscopy with Cysview imaging technology to detect and identify bladder cancer.